-(Oh, and my thrifted craft room is also turquoise!)
+(Oh, and my thrifted craft room was also turquoise!)

 2. STOP ignoring your feelings.

 I am tired of cringing every time I come home.
 I want to come home and feel like a queen in a pretty, clean, well-organized home (um, I wish my kids could read this–clean, I say!!).
 If you’re walking into your home and you’re not feeling like it’s your oasis, it’s time to change some things.
 That’s what I’m trying to do!
 Listen to what your gut is telling you, and if something is not working, change it.

 3. STOP comparing your home on Pinterest.